Parsa-Rajabi/academic/teaching-evaluations/README.md

 ## UFV

 List of courses as an Instructor:
+- CIS 100: Introduction to Computers and Digital Technologies
 - CIS 145: Web Publishing
 - CIS 385: Project Management

+### CIS 100 - Introduction to Computers and Digital Technologies [3]
+Hands-on approach to learning the basics of operating systems, file management, knowledge management, cloud computing, and communications technology.
+Learn software skills relevant to student success in other courses, such as word processing, presentations, spreadsheets, and graphics.

 ### CIS 145 - Web Publishing [3]
 In this course, students will design, organize, publish, and maintain a basic website using HTML.
 They will also learn scripting, how to apply multimedia plug-ins, and cascading style sheets.
 This course is intended for students with no prior knowledge of HTML.